Skip to main content

 How priorities affect Sales items availability

 Sales items availability shows if the required product for a specific SO is In stock, Expected, or Not available.
-The priority of Sales orders in the Sell screen have a different effect on the Sales Items availability of a SO depending on if the products required by the SO are Made-to-Order or Made-to-Stock (Manufacturing orders don't have a Sales Items availability status).
+The priority of SOs in the Sell screen has a different effect on the Sales Items availability of an SO depending on if the products required by the SO are Made-to-Order or Made-to-Stock (Manufacturing orders don't have a Sales Items availability status).

 If you create a Make-to-Order MO for products required by a SO, the Sales Items availability status won't be dependent on the SO priority.
-These Sales orders expect products from a linked MO and don't reserve products available In stock or being Made-to-Stock.
+These SOs expect products from a linked MO and don't reserve products available In stock or being Made-to-Stock.

 Learn more about Sales items availability.